cb0b/snmp2mqtt/README.md

 Not implemented yet:
  - use SNMPv3

-Packages needed on Debian:
+## Packages needed on Debian:
- apt install snmp mosquitto-clients home is at ~/projects/snmp2mqtt
+ apt install snmp mosquitto-clients

 To run it with cron for periodic updates on Debian10/Debian11 use
- ---

  /etc/cron.d/snmp2mqtt
  m  h  dom mon dow user command
  */5 *  *   *   *   cb  /home/cb/snmp2mqtt >/dev/null
- ---

 This will run every 5 minuted doing the update.